max-efort/scraple/README.md

 #### 2. SimpleExtractor
 The SimpleExtractor class performs the actual scraping based on a defined rule.
 A Rules object act as the "which to extract" and the SimpleExtractor do the "extract" or scraping.
-First pass a Rules object to SimpleExtractor constructor and use the `perform_extraction` method to create a generator object that iterate dictionary of elements extracted.
+First, pass a Rules object to SimpleExtractor constructor and use the `perform_extraction` method to create a generator object that iterate dictionary of elements extracted.